n-d-h/interview/files/overall.md

         int nonZeroIndex = count;
         for (int num : arr) {
-            // move 0 to the left and others to the right if (num == 0) {
+            // move 0 to the left and others to the right
+            // by starting from index 0 to count index  (first half) if (num == 0) {
                   result[zeroIndex++] = num;
               } else {
-                  result[nonZeroIndex++] = num;
+            // non zero numbers will start from count index (second half) result[nonZeroIndex++] = num;
               }
         }